petter-holmberg/cpp-ref/classes.md

         SomeClass member2;
     };

-By default, reserve usage of the "struct" keyword for aggregates, because it requires no extra syntax for them and makes the intent clear.
+By default, reserve usage of the `struct` keyword for Aggregates, because it requires no extra syntax for them and makes the intent clear.

 Aggregates can be instantiated with curly braces: